dsoto/ensp-202-notes/small-calculations.md

 $$6 \cdot 10^3$$ is entered as ``6E3``.

+This key is often on a calculator as "E" or "EE".
+It is much easier and less error-prone to use this instead of "6 * 10 x^y 3".

 ## Know your calculator

 $$ 1 + 2 * 3 = ? $$